bsmg/beat-saber-community-wiki/mapping/glossary.md

 **Notes Per Second:** A measure of map density.
 The number of notes that pass the player within one second.
 A very rough approximate measure of difficulty.
 Abbreviated NPS
 # O
 **Obstacle:** A generic term for both walls (all types) and bombs.
-See also: Wall, Fake Wall **Offset:** A value in milliseconds (ms) used in the editor to perfectly align the track beat markers with the beat of the music.
+See also: Wall, Fake Wall **Offset:** A value in milliseconds (ms) used in the map editor to perfectly align the track beat markers with the beat of the music.
 Song files set up correctly with the BPM aligned in an audio editor do not usually need an offset value.
-**.ogg File:** The Vorbis OGG song format
-**osu!:** Another popular rhythm game with a large library of custom maps.
-Converters exist to translate timings from osu! maps into Beat Saber maps.
+**.ogg File:** The [OGG Vorbis](https://en.wikipedia.org/wiki/Vorbis) audio file format **osu!:** Another popular rhythm game with a large library of custom maps.
+Converters exist to translate timings from *osu!* maps into Beat Saber maps.
 # P
 **Parity:** The mathematical term describing the ‘group’ a block belongs to- within the context of Beat Saber, this refers to the up/down nature of a block.
 **Pattern:** A generic name for a sequence of blocks.
 **Piano Stream:** A sequence of alternating color and direction blocks that progresses horizontally across lanes on the track.
-**Playtest: **The act of playing a WIP map to check for errors and improvements.
+**Playtest:** The act of playing a WIP map to check for errors and improvements.
 Highly recommended for a quality product.
-**Performance Points: **The metric determining ranking on the Scoresaber leaderboards.
+**Performance Points:** The metric determining ranking on the Scoresaber leaderboards.
 Abbreviated PP.
-**Platform: **The in-game play area and associated track and lights.
+**Platform:** The in-game play area and associated track and lights.
 Also known as Environment **PP: **Abbreviation of Performance Points.
 **Precision:** The division of a beat in an editor; used to place notes consistently.
 Typically 1/1 (one note per beat), 1/2 (one note per half beat), or 1/4 (one note per quarter beat).
 Also known as Cursor Precision
 **Precision Placement:** A style of mapping that requires Mapping Extensions which allows the mapper to place blocks outside of the standard 4 x 3 grid.
 Not recommended for novice mappers.